SteveDunn/Intellenum/README.md

 Intellenum generates backing code for lightning fast and allocation-free lookups, e.g. `FromName`, `FromValue` (and their equivalent `Try...` methods):

-There are other ways to declare instances of the enum.
+There are other ways to declare members.
 You can declare them directly:
 ```csharp
 [Intellenum]
 public partial class CustomerType